29 things to do when starting university

 While you're registering with the GP, sign up for an STI test and grab some contraception.

 Both are free when you get them from your doctor, and both are a good idea to do bearing in mind all of the new 'friends' you'll be making at uni.

 Don't feel embarrassed or ashamed about getting yourself tested.
 Aside from it being the sensible thing to do, as a doctor working in a university, the chances are your GP will be more than used to being asked for STI tests and condoms.

 Print off your lecture schedule

-At uni, you might not have as many lectures as you did classes at school, but that won't stop you forgetting where you've got to be, and when you've got to be there.
+At uni, you might not have as many lectures as you did classes at school, but that won't stop you from forgetting where you've got to be and when you've got to be there.

 Read our guide to getting cheap printing, print your schedule off and then put it somewhere safe – on your wall, in your bag, or wherever else.

 We're all about saving money here at Save the Student, and there was no way that we'd do this list without advising you to start a budget.